altruios/namshubettulpa/public/namshubettuple/restructuring.md

 And we really don't have time right now - here."
 `{TODO: link to logic of that.}`
 *Rossin walked to the doorway*
-"have a read through that when you have some time."
+"Have a read through that when you have some time."
 *Martha pushed open the door*
-~Before the hallway was cast in a golden light emanating from the room.~ ~It was bright enough to be blinding, that didn't make sense to her.~ ~as she stepped in it was like a switch had been flipped and she could see.~ "...oh what the fuck."
+~Before the hallway was cast in a golden light emanating from the room.~ ~It was bright enough to be blinding, that didn't make sense to her.~ ~As she stepped in it was like a switch had been flipped and she could see.~ "...Oh what the fuck."
-~The room was atrociously decorated in the most garish wallpaper imaginable.~ ~Purple against green askew and uneven lines covered the wall.~ ~nothing was a right angle.~
+~The room was atrociously decorated in the most garish wallpaper imaginable.~ ~Purple against green askew and uneven lines covered the wall.~ ~Nothing was a right angle.~
 ~Everywhere the eye look every burned into her brain.~ "It's a landing pad."
-*rossin said as he walked down the little alcove stairs in the left.*
+*Rossin said as he walked down the little alcove stairs in the left.*
 "Watch your step on these..."
-`"landing pad?"`
+`"Landing pad?"`
-*rossin poked his head back inside this small section of the room* "It's a place - a place you burn in a bunch of people's brain... and you... land there - if you need to... if you die."
+*Rossin poked his head back inside this small section of the room* "It's a place - a place you burn in a bunch of people's brain...
+And you...
+Land there - if you need to...
+If you die."
-~Flanagan was at the threshold to another entrance, Felix at a chair beyond.~ "come on now, we don't have all day"
+~Flanagan was at the threshold to another entrance, Felix at a chair beyond.~ "Come on now, we don't have all day"
-*rossin walked over and then next to her as she sat down next to felix.*
+*Rossin walked over and then next to her as she sat down next to felix.*
 "That's a culture thing: a landing pad is a dominance thing...
 Sort of a 'if I die I can come for your body from your dreams', kind of thing."
-~Martha paused briefly, she nearly sat down before she hesitated.~ `"that's a little fucked."`
+~Martha paused briefly, she nearly sat down before she hesitated.~ `"That's a little fucked."`
 *Rossin nodded his head.*
 *Martha sat down next to Felix.*
 ~Flanagan was about to speak when a chime rang.~